floverfelt/floverfelt.github.io/_posts/2020-06-15-avernum-3-review.md

 What's more, the factory has four levels and each takes ages to progress through because of all the damn lasers.
 I'm not sure why the mirror puzzle mechanic exists at all.
 It felt tedious to push mirrors around to "trick" the factory into doing something and often the mirrors wouldn't go in the direction you pushed them.

-All in all, I found this to be a grating game mechanic, though, to be fair, it was a way to introduce a puzzle element to the game which matched the lore.
+All in all, I found this to be a grating game mechanic, though, to be fair, it was a way to introduce a puzzle element to the game that meshed well with the lore.

 ## The Endgame

-The games' ending was fine from as an over arching story arc.
+The games' ending was great thematically.
 I liked the idea of the Vahnatai betraying the Avernites for imposing on their home world.
 It was a nice twist and led to a natural happy ending between Avernum and the Empire.
-The devil is in the details here though.
+The devil is in the details though.

 My biggest grievance is in how this betrayal is revealed.
 You would expect this to happen in a gotcha sort of moment where a Vahnati steps out from behind a curtain or something.
 You would be wrong.
 Instead, you take some crystal shards to a magician and he pretty much goes "Yep, it's the Vahnatai."